jness/lander/README.md

 ### Create super user

-Next create a super user which will have access to the web admin:
+Next create an administrative user which will have access to the admin portal and api web interface:

 ```
 $ docker-compose exec web ./manage.py createsuperuser